slatedocs/slate/source/includes/_intro.md

 Welcome to the Chartboost third-party documentation center!

-This site features API instructions third-party attribution platforms can use to send two types of data to Chartboost: install attribution postbacks to power SmartBid oCPC campaigns, and post-install revenue data for Chartboost Post-Install Analytics (PIA).
+This site features API instructions third-party attribution platforms can use to send two types of data to Chartboost: install attribution postbacks to power Smartbid campaigns, and post-install revenue data for Chartboost Post-Install Analytics (PIA).
 Each product's API has a unique external endpoint.

-## SmartBid Overview
+## Smartbid Overview

-Chartboost is introducing a new campaign type, SmartBid, that lets advertisers leverage third-party attribution data to optimize CPC (cost-per-click) campaigns toward a CPI (cost-per-install) target.
+Chartboost is introducing a new campaign type, Smartbid, that lets advertisers leverage third-party attribution data to optimize CPC (cost-per-click) campaigns toward a CPI (cost-per-install) target.

-After Chartboost receives install attribution postbacks from a third party (via <a href="#install-attribution">this endpoint</a>), the game's CPI campaigns in the Chartboost dashbaord will be replaced with SmartBid oCPC (optimized CPC) campaigns.
+After Chartboost receives install attribution postbacks from a third party (via <a href="#install-attribution">this endpoint</a>), the game's CPI campaign targets in the Chartboost dashbaord will be replaced with Smartbid targets.
 (Third-party attribution data will then replace attribution data collected by the Chartboost SDK or received via server-to-server integration.)

-### SmartBid Requirements
+### Smartbid Requirements

 - Third-party attribution platform SDK integration.
 Chartboost SDK integration is recommended (if you plan to publish, for example), but optional.
 - Tracking URLs/macros to send Chartboost click data to your third-party via <a href="https://answers.chartboost.com/hc/en-us/articles/201220115">callbacks</a>
-- SmartBid customers will also need to use their third-party attribution service's website to create install attribution postbacks.
+- Smartbid customers will also need to use their third-party attribution service's website to create install attribution postbacks.
 These postbacks need to include all bootups and attributed installs (using the <code>claim=</code> parameter).

 ## Post-Install Analytics Overview